×

 What do people find most challenging about the culture in Thailand?

 "One challenge expats in Thailand may experience is adjusting to the local customs and etiquette.
 Many Thais place a great emphasis on respect, hierarchy and politeness, which can be quite different to other cultures.
 Another challenge is navigating the language.
 Although English is generally prevalent in the main cities and tourist spots, learning some basic Thai phrases can prove to be incredibly useful.
 Additionally, expats in Thailand may need to adjust to the local climate and intense humidity, particularly during the summer months.
-Finally, many expats may find the pace of life in Thailand to be quite different and may need to slow down in order to adapt," remarked one foreigner who made the move to Thailand.
+Finally, many expats may find the pace of life in Thailand to be quite different and may need to slow down in order to adapt," said one expat who made the move to Thailand.

 View More Answers